ElpisTser/local-network-text-transfer/README.md

 npm run start
 ```

-- Copy the server URL (e.g. `http://192.168.1.42:3000`) from the terminal logs
+- The server URL (e.g. `http://192.168.1.42:3000`) and its QR code will be displayed in the terminal
-- You can also visit /qr in a browser to display the QR code for scanning
+- Scan the QR code or manually input the URL on the mobile app to connect

 ### 2. Start the mobile app